-Security & compliance is suddenly higher up on organisations’ agenda than ever before and it’s not surprising.
-The five main trends in the period between October 2018 and April 2019 highlighted 5 main areas of vulnerability (source the National Cyber Security Centre).
+Security & compliance is higher up on organisations' agenda than ever before and it’s not surprising.
+The five main trends identified by the National Cyber Security Centre in the period between October 2018 and April 2019 highlighted 5 main areas of vulnerability.

 There has been significant use of tools and scripts to try and guess users’ passwords.
 This has almost become the daily norm for Office 365 deployments with attacks now being mounted at scale across the Internet without ever having a foothold within the corporate infrastructure.

-A recent report stated that 60 percent of Office 365 and G Suite tenants were targeted with IMAP-based password-spraying attacks.
-However, it’s important to note that G Suite administrators can disable IMAP connectivity, mitigating the risk to their G Suite users.
+A recent report stated that 60% of Office 365 and G Suite tenants were targeted with IMAP-based password-spraying attacks.
+However, it's important to note that G Suite administrators can disable IMAP connectivity, mitigating the risk to their G Suite users.

 On a smaller scale, we have also seen credential stuffing.
 This takes pairs of usernames and passwords from leaked data sets and tries them against other services, such as Office 365.

 This is difficult to detect in logs as an attacker may only need a single attempt to successfully log in if the stolen details match those of the user's Office 365 account.